wp-plugins/fancybox-for-wordpress/readme.txt

 == Changelog ==

 This changelog is for the WordPress plugin.
 For the Fancybox main changelog go to its [home page](http://fancybox.net/changelog/).

+= 3.0.6 =
+* Fixes to JavaScript code for showing and hiding elements as they are needed in Settings page.
+(Thanks to jono55 for reporting)

 = 3.0.5 =
 * Fixed the Revert Options button.